Watermelon Festival returns to Spring Bay - NewsBreak

 Bloomington man uses property for homeless encampment, neighbors express concern

-BLOOMINGTON (Heart of Illinois ABC) - A Bloomington man is working to help an encampment of homeless people as they have been pushed out of the place they were staying for almost a year.
+BLOOMINGTON (25 News Now) - A Bloomington man is working to help an encampment of homeless people as they have been pushed out of the place they were staying for almost a year.
 That man is using his land to offer them a safe space, but neighbors are extremely concerned.

 Fire departments still dealing with applicant shortages